Join Lifeline as an ETC

 Where states do not designate Lifeline ETCs, service providers must apply to the FCC for designation.
 These same rules apply to service providers intending to serve Tribal residents on Tribal lands.

-• Tribally-owned service providers
+• Tribally owned service providers

 • Other service providers